 If you’d prefer not to pay full price for new e6 balls, you have the option of getting them refinished or recycled.

-As I’ve stated elsewhere, I would recommend avoiding refinished e6 balls.
-They are usually stripped and repainted to look like new, and there’s a lot of risk involved when it comes to performance.
+Refinished balls are usually stripped and repainted to look like new, and I would recommend avoiding them.
+There’s a lot risk involved when it comes to their performance.

-The Bridgestone e6 are great general-purpose golf balls, ideal for low-to-mid handicappers, golfers who have accuracy problems or just want a good solid golf ball to play.
+The Bridgestone e6 are great general-purpose golf balls, ideal for low-to-mid handicappers, for golfers who have accuracy problems, or for players who just want a good solid golf ball to play.

-If you have any thoughts or opinions about the Bridgestone e6 golf ball, be sure to leave a comment below!
+Interested in the e6 ball?
+If you have any thoughts or opinions about it, feel free to drop a comment below.